I’m Accepted, What’s Next?

 If you arrive on campus between 8:30am and 4:30pm, go to the Residential Life Office, located at Seeley Hall, 490 Waldemere Avenue (rear entrance) to sign up for on-campus housing.

 If you arrive on campus after 4:30pm, go directly to Security office in Norseman Hall (203-576-4524), where you will receive instructions for temporary overnight accommodation.
 The next morning, go to the Residential Life Office to sign up for permanent housing.

 If you take the Shuttle bus, you will be attended no matter what time you arrive on campus.

 If your travel plans oblige you to arrive at the university after 11 pm, you must advise the Residential Life Office before you depart from your home country.
-Otherwise you will not be attended and must make arrangements to stay with a friend or relative, or pay for a room in a nearby hotel.
-See page 3 of the newsletter for a list of nearby hotels.
+Otherwise you will not be accompanied and must make arrangements to stay with a friend or relative, or pay for a room in a nearby hotel.

 Students planning to live off campus:

 If you do not plan to live in a UB residence hall, but have not yet arranged for off-campus housing, you may want to stay at a local hotel or with a friend/relative until you find housing.
 Some local hotels are listed in below.
 Temporary housing (two nights) for new students MAY be available (contingent upon availability of space), but priority is given to those who have sent in their $200 housing deposits and housing contracts prior to their arrival at UB.
 Please email email@example.com to make arrangements.

 Hotel Accommodations – Be sure to mention you are a UB student!